Gregorius' 2 HRs, 8 RBIs lead Yanks over Rays in home opener - Philly

 New York won its last 11 home openers at old Yankee Stadium but is just 6-4 at the new ballpark.

-Carlos Gomez robbed Wade of a home run with a leaping catch that ended the sixth.
+Carlos Gomez robbed Tyler Wade of a home run with a leaping catch that ended the sixth.

 MAKING MOVES